jsjoeio/joeprevite.com/content/2020-08-12-brave-clojure/index.md

 Concepts or key pieces of functionality within the language that rely on core behavior and can't be implemented with functions.

+### Chapter 8: Writing Macros

+Macros are another tool in your tool satchel.

+The key difference between functions and macros is their arguments.
+Functions receive their arguments after they are evaluated while macros receive them before they are evaluated.

+The `~` can be used after a `'` to say evaluate that part of the expression.

+`gensym` will generate a unique symbol.
+This is handy when using `let` bindings in a macro and avoiding variable capture (namespace collision).

 ## Questions